sara-nl/singularity-course/README.md

 10.20 - 10.30  - Break

-10.30 - 11:00  -  Demo followed by Hands on: Build singularity containers
+10.30 - 11:00  -  Demo followed by Hands on: Build singularity images

 11:00 - 12:30  -  Hands on: Running Singularity containers on a Supercomputer